xantari/PinCab.Configurator/readme.md

 replicate to all the other areas automatically.
 3. Ever wonder if your DMD sizes and positions are 100% consistent across all DMD programs?
 This will tell you.

+Wiki here: https://github.com/xantari/PinCab.Configurator/wiki (Or click on Wiki on the menu above in Github)

 # Requirements

 .NET Framework 4.7.2 or higher